MicheleCotrufo/pdf2doi/README.md

 if the DOI of another paper is present in the pdf text and it appears before the correct DOI.
 A quick and dirty solution to this problem is to look up the identifier manually and then add it to the metadata of the file, with the methods shown [here](#manually-associate-the-correct-identifier-to-a-file) (from python console) or [here](#manually-associate-the-correct-identifier-to-a-file-from-command-line) (from command line).
-In this way, ```pdf2doi``` will always retrieve the correct DOI in future requests, which can be useful when ```pdf2doi```  is used  to automatize bibliographic procedured for a large number of files (e.g. via [pdf2bib](https://github.com/MicheleCotrufo/pdf2bib)) or [pdf-renamer](https://github.com/MicheleCotrufo/pdf-renamer)).
+In this way, ```pdf2doi``` will always retrieve the correct DOI in future requests, which can be useful when ```pdf2doi```  is used  to automatize bibliographic procedures for a large number of files (e.g. via [pdf2bib](https://github.com/MicheleCotrufo/pdf2bib) or [pdf-renamer](https://github.com/MicheleCotrufo/pdf-renamer)).

 Currently, only the format of arXiv identifiers in use after [1 April 2007](https://arxiv.org/help/arxiv_identifier) is supported.